 SsangYong Korando Ultimate: long-term test review

-Third report: second time lucky for spacious, practical SsangYong Korando SUV
+Second time lucky for the spacious and practical SsangYong Korando SUV

 - Mileage: 2,111